-"Technology Protection Measure" - a specific technology that blocks or filters Internet access to visual depictions that are:

-- 1. "Obscene" as that term is defined in section 1460 of title 18, United States Code; - 2.
-"Child Pornography" as that term is defined in section 2256 of title 18, United States Code: - 3.
-"Harmful to Minors" means any picture, image, graphic image file, or other visual depiction that: - a.
+- "Technology Protection Measure" a specific technology that blocks or filters Internet access to visual depictions that are: "Obscene" as that term is defined in Section 1460, Title 18, United States Code (see below); - 2.
+"Child Pornography" as that term is defined in Section 2256, Title 18, United States Code (see below); - 3.
+"Harmful to Minors" means any picture, image graphic image file, or other visual depiction that: - a.
 Taken as a whole and with respect to minors, appeals to a prurient interest in nudity, sex, or excretion; - b.
 Depicts, describes, or represents, in a patently offensive way with respect to what is suitable for minors, an actual or simulated sexual act or sexual contact, actual or simulated normal or perverted sexual acts, or a lewd exhibition of the genitals; and - c.
 Taken as a whole, lacks serious literary, artistic, political, or scientific value as to minors.

-"Sexual Act;" "Sexual Contact" - have meanings given such terms in section 2246 of title 18, United States Code
+"Sexual Act;" "Sexual Contact" as defined in Section 2246, Title 18, United States Code (see below).